-Charging your Smartphone from USB without fear
+Charging smartphone from USB without fear

 What is "native" charger?

-The native charger for smartphone or tablet often have a special voltage signature on USB data pins to let the device recognize the charger and figure out the maximum charging current it can consume from the power source.
+The native charger for smartphone or tablet often have a special voltage signature on USB data lines to let the device recognize the charger and figure out the maximum charging current it can consume from the power source.
 The intent is twofold.
 First, it is stopping the device from consuming too much current from the charger.
 Second, it is preventing the charging from unrecognized power sources.
 The "unrecognized" is the keyword here, as profiting from selling additional device accessories (chargers) is definitely a business strategy.

 Apple iPhone and iPad devices